Raunak2002/React-weather-app/README.md

 - Axios: Library for making API requests.

-- Firebase (optional): Used for user authentication and saving favorite cities.
+- Firebase: Used for user authentication and saving favorite cities.

 ## Setup Instructions